 5) Cartoons, movies and the Hallmark Channel!
 Indulge in weekly (or daily – no judgment!) movies.
 For the kids or for yourself, holiday movies can lift your mood and put you in the holiday spirit.

-6) Communicate with your family.
-It’s a difficult time of year when friends and family can’t get together.
-The next best thing: Use a digital platform to stay in touch with Grandma and Grandpa, aunts, uncles and cousins.
+6) Communicate with extended family.
+With family members sick, flight cancellations, and all the logistics around meeting with other family members, in-person holiday festivities may have to be postponed.
+Use a digital platform to stay in touch with Grandma and Grandpa, aunts, uncles and cousins.
 Friends too!
 Some families have taken it to the next level and planned nightly story times.
 Have a loved one read a picture book to your little one remotely.
 They’ll cherish these moments for years to come.

 7) Bake!
 Bread, cookies, cake, candy – just bake.
 A stress reliever for some, baking lets you get creative, while the kids get to have fun mixing, cracking eggs and decorating.
 Too many cookies?
 Wrap them up and drop them off at a friend’s house.
 Take it a step further and have relatives bake with you over Zoom or FaceTime.